theMrPHENOMENAL/Android_Voting_App/README.md

 # Smart_Voter
-An Android application that conducts institute-level student council elections quickly, precisely, and efficiently.
+An Android application that helps in conducting institute-level student council elections.